Mobilizing for Mission

 Emily Wilson

-It is.
-And because I normally get a couple blank stares, but we are all called to participate in God’s mission and it looks different for each person.
-And that’s what I really share with individuals, because when I stand in front of a classroom, many people likely think, well, I’m not feeling called to serve internationally, so therefore this presentation doesn’t apply to me.
+It is, and because I normally get a couple blank stares, but we are all called to participate in God’s mission and it looks different for each person.
+And that’s what I really share with individuals, because when I stand in front of a classroom, many people likely think, well, I’m not feeling called to serve internationally, so therefore, this presentation doesn’t apply to me.
 And the fact of the matter is, it absolutely does.
 God is calling us to participate, whether it’s by prayer, by advocacy, sharing with other people about the work of Bible translation, the needs that exist.

 06:56